dawnchan030920/personal-blog/content/posts/position-of-web-components/index.md

 ## Conclusion

-The best place for web components in architecture is based on the specific use case and there're no silver bullets.
+The best position for web components in architecture is based on the specific use case and there're no silver bullets.

 However, the extracting of business logic and hence *state* makes web components more reusable and more *native-like*, therefore lays the foundation for different usages.
 But it should also be noticed that the recognition and indentifying of business logic and state are based on the use case.